 The Whatcom County Council is the legislative branch of Whatcom County government.
 The County Council is comprised of 7 members.
-Two members are elected from each of the 3 County Council districts, and 1 member is elected as the countywide at-large representative.
+One member is elected from each of the 5 County Council districts, and 2 members are elected as the countywide at-large representatives.

 All County Council positions are non-partisan.
 The term of office for each position is 4 years.